World shares cling near record highs - Up News Info

 Article content

+French shares were flat as Health Minister Olivier Veran warned France could be heading for a fourth wave of the pandemic due to the highly transmissible Delta variant.

-COVID-19 angst also weighed on Japan shares, with the Nikkei falling 0.6%, to a two-week low, following a surge in infections in Tokyo, just weeks before the city hosts the Olympics.
+COVID-19 angst also weighed on Japan shares – the Nikkei fell 0.6% to a two-week low following a surge in infections in Tokyo, just weeks before the city hosts the Olympics.

 The MSCI All Country World index closed at a record 724.66 last week, and was 0.1% higher on Monday.